michaelsazbon/appmaintainer/README.md

 for the production server replace `appmaintainer.local` by your hostname

-3- For copying the server app to the dist directory use : `npm run copy-server` (Windows only)
+3- For copying the server app only to the dist directory use : `npm run copy-server` (Windows only)

 # Deployment